lancemarsland1/HomeworkPlanner/README.md

 # Info

-This is a homework planner that I coded in Java for AP CSA, it has a built in GUI where the user can add new assignments and edit, delete, or save them.
+This is a homework planner that I coded in Java for AP CSA.
+The program was coded using IntelliJ IDEA which is an IDE for java development.
+The program features a GUI which allows the user to easily view and edit their homework assignments.
+The user can also save the list of assignments they created to a text file and load this information later.

 ## Installation